mc-carlessi/mysql-enterprise-backup/install-ee/install-ee.md

     <copy>sudo yum -y install *.rpm</copy>
     ```

-3. Now we install the MySQL Shell client You can see that the only packages are server and clients.
+3. Now we install the MySQL Shell client in version 9, that includes support for binary logs, for all the actually supported versions.

   **![green-dot](./images/green-square.jpg) shell>**
       ```